my-unt-projects/TestVault/docs/reports/Deliverable_2_Report.md

 Description: The user will be able to delete test cases.
 The user will search for a specific test case, select the case for deletion and then select a delete button.
 Once deleted there is no retrieval of the test case.

+Questions:
-Questions: Similair to the edit feature, will they be a delete button next to the test cases in the view test cases display or will the the delete button be in a single test case view?
+Similair to the edit feature, will there be a delete button next to the test cases in the view test cases display or will the the delete button be in a single test case view?

 Is there a way to select and delete multiple cases?